Iamnotsnowwhite/Bachelor_Arbeit/README.md

 **Implementation**

-- Split (LCO): Exclude target cell line (UACC-257) from training/validation.
-On the non-target data, use an 80/20 train/validation split.
+- Split dataset:
+  - test set - target cell line/ target cell lines
+  - training set - Exclude target cell line/ target cell lines
-- Model: Simple Neural Network + Dropout + dual-head outputs (mean μ and log-variance logσ²).
+- Model: Simple Neural Network + Dropout + dual-head (mean μ and log-variance logσ²).
 - Loss: Gaussian NLL when aleatoric is enabled (fallback to MSE if disabled).
-- Initialization: Optional warm start from a previous MSE baseline (only for initialization; LCO split is unchanged).
+- Initialization: Optional warm start from a previous MSE baseline.
-- Evaluation: Report metrics on the non-target validation set and on the fully held-out target cell line.
+- Evaluation: Report metrics on the non-target training set and on the fully held-out target cell line.
-- Observation: Under LCO, target-cell performance is close to the non-target validation performance (e.g., R²≈0.55–0.58), indicating reasonable generalization while still leaving room for personalized adaptation via active learning + fine-tuning.

 ### ✅ 2.
 Uncertainty for the Target Cell Line (Completed)

 **Goal:** For the target cell line, compute predictions and per-drug uncertainties to support active sampling.

 ### A. Epistemic Uncertainty (Model Uncertainty)
-- **Technique:** Monte Carlo Dropout (T = 50)
+- **Technique:** Monte Carlo Dropout (T = 30/50)
 - **Approach:** Run the model T times with dropout **on** (BatchNorm kept in eval) and collect the T predictions.
 - **Output:**
   - **Mean prediction:** average of the T predictions.